Welcome to the Bude Canal and Harbour Engagement Platform

 Why can't the lock operate year round and ferries sail to Lundy and Wales

-Brian Hedger asked over 1 year ago
+Brian Hedger asked about 2 years ago

 Thank you for your question.
 At present no operator has requested to use the harbour for passenger travel.
 If there was user requests for year round operation the Harbours Board would need to carefully consider the cost benefit in making this decision.
 Currently, the sea lock operates from 1st May to 30th September each year – extending operating windows would require additional dredging and manpower, and as a Harbour Authority we have a statutory duty to be efficient in our management of the harbour.